-Severe, uncontrolled bleeding (hemorrhage) can rapidly lead to life-threatening anemia.
-Small amounts of repeated bleeding, such as bloody stools due to ulcerative colitis, can lead to anemia over time.
-Conditions that cause bleeding or hemorrhage include:
+Severe, uncontrolled bleeding (hemorrhage) can rapidly lead to life threatening anemia.
+Small amounts of repeated bleeding, such as bloody stools due to ulcerative colitis, can also lead to anemia over time.

-Perforated peptic ulcer
+- perforated peptic ulcer

-Ruptured aortic aneurysm
+- ruptured aortic aneurysm

-Ruptured esophageal varices
+- ruptured esophageal varices

 Other causes of anemia